 Meet The Wildes – FOlkestone Families

-Meet The Wildes is the award-winning modern love story of same-sex parents Amber and Kirsty Wilde and their two sets of twins and a baby.
+Meet The Wildes is the award-winning modern love story of same-sex parents Amber and Kirsty Wilde and their two sets of twins and baby Vita.
 The family moved to Folkestone in 2019 and their blog uses the town as its setting.
 Folkelife wanted to meet the Wildes and find out how living in Folkestone suits their family life.

 “There’s a story here!
 We were considering moving from London to Margate.
 In January 2019, I joined a facebook group for families who had made the move out of London.
 I wanted to know whether anyone had made it as far as Margate and if so, were they were able to cope with a daily commute back to the City.
 A stranger responded to suggest Folkestone and shared her own story.
 She invited me to her WhatsApp group for local ‘DFLs’ (Down-from-Londoners) to question them about their experience of moving to Folkestone.